Skip to main content

 Take the following example:

-• Suppose it is 15:00 UTC: without custom query delay, the Nobl9 Agent would ask the data source for data from 14:59-15:00.
+• Suppose it is 15:00 UTC: without a custom query delay; the Nobl9 agent would ask the data source for data from 14:59-15:00.

-• If you set the query delay to 10 minutes, the Nobl9 Agent will instead ask the data source for data from 14:49-14:50.
+• If you set the query delay to 10 minutes, the Nobl9 agent will instead ask the data source for data from 14:49-14:50.

 • Reliability Burn Down chart indicating over 100%.

-This might happen in cases when the Nobl9 Agent hasn't collected some of the data points due to a delay greater than one minute, and your ratio metric is collecting more good data points than the total:
+This might happen in cases when the Nobl9 agent hasn't collected some of the data points due to a delay greater than one minute, and your ratio metric is collecting more good data points than the total:

 replay source config